 THE NEW-FOR-2019 1103C

 Blink slightly and you’ll miss the difference in the name – and it looks very similar too – but beneath the skin the new 1103 is quite different to the 1003, the big ones being:

 (1) The new 1103 has a direct-drive brushless DC motor (more like, dare we say it, the Epropulsion!), whereas the 1003 has a faster-spinning AC motor with a reduction gearbox.
 The 1103 is therefore much quieter, with more instantaneous throttle response.
-We will of course test one on a boat and the noise of the water splashing on the hull as we drove forward was louder than the motor!
+We have now tested one on a boat and the noise of the water splashing on the hull as we drove forward was louder than the motor!
 To all intents and purposes therefore, it is silent.
-We are also told the software on the 1103 is less prone to being over-protective than that on the 1003, probably because it doesn’t have a gearbox to protect, and thus far this seems to be the case.
+We are also told the software on the 1103 is less prone to being over-protective than the 1003, probably because it doesn’t have a gearbox to protect, and thus far this seems to be the case.

 (2) It’s an 1100W motor rather than a 1000W motor (10% more power).